dzinobile/ENPM661_Project03_Phase01/README.md

     Step 2: Get Start/ Goal State, either from user or generate random valid start/goal state Step 3: Run A* Search and plot HeatMap of Cost Matrix and "Heat Map" of V Matrix Step 4: Create Output Video of solution path and explored path

+- IMPORTANT: users should edit the save_folder_path by creating a list of the folder structure after the user's base directory to point the program where to save the videos i.e. in my case, I had it save to "C:\Users\Chris\Dropbox\UMD\ENPM_671 - Path Planning for Robots" so the input provided is ["Dropbox", "UMD", "ENPM_671 - Path Planning for Robots"]

 A* Algorithm: